gojko/fake-http-request/README.md

 * `networkError`: `function (error)` -- use this to simulate a network error for the call.
 * `respond`: `function(httpCode, statusMessage, body)` -- use this to simulate a successful network response.

+You can also use `https.request.pipe` to pass in a function that will receive a call every time a network request is initiated.

 ### Example

 ```javascript